 He has Down’s Syndrome, is visually impaired and lives in a shelter** for abandoned children with disabilities.
 Because he is poor and has special needs, he almost died.
 Banu developed a cough and fever that got real serious, real fast!
 The staff at the shelter didn’t notice how sick he was getting until one morning he didn’t wake up.
 Quickly, they took him to our nearby clinic where he was diagnosed with severe pneumonia and in respiratory distress.
 Our staff stabilized him and then moved him to a private hospital where he was put on a ventilator and placed in ICU.

 The doctor didn’t want to treat him.

-They made sure she knew she was not alone, emotionally or financially.
-Our team would make sure her little one got the treatment he needed.
+Our team made sure she knew she was not alone, emotionally or financially, and would make sure her little one got the treatment he needed.
 They reminded her of how precious and perfect her little boy was and that this illness was 100% treatable.

-While back at her manual job, looking after her other children daily, Mom now sees Banu as a gift to be treasured.
-She visits the shelter more often, where she finds her little guy learning, playing, and singing.
+With the help of our healthcare team, Mom now sees Banu as a gift to be treasured.
+She visits him at the shelter more often and has discovered his love for learning, playing, and singing.
 He’s a happy boy, loved and cherished by his momma.

 **This community shelter is not associated with DFN.